canmod/iidda/CONTRIBUTING.md

 ##### Disease names/codes

 We will be building a list of IIDDA-standard disease names, which should be used in every case when this standard is in place.
+Current status of this feature is here https://github.com/davidearn/iidda/issues/7.

 # Tasks